 To estimate the received values of your reaction time compare it with mean reaction time values for the students of your group.
 Insert the data into the protocol.

-1. In investigation of sound source localization using phonendoscope having tubes of different length the examined localizes the source of sound to the side of difference in the right and left organ Corti receptors activation by sound wave coming from both ears.
+1. In investigation of sound source localization using phonendoscope having tubes of different length the examined localizes the source of sound to the side of

 2. Conclusion: